auctumnus/gvc/README.md

 ## Running

+Build the Vue application with `npm run build`.

-Ensure you're in the nix shell, then `bun install` and `bun start`.
+Ensure you're in the nix shell, then `npm install` and `npm run start`.